appanp/supply-chain-fundas/supply_chain_terminology.md

 **Goods-to-Robot (GTR)**: The term goods-to-robot (GTR or G2R) refers to fully automated order picking with minimal human intervention.
 It’s considered an evolution of the goods-to-person system, where a picking robot is integrated to assist with order picking.
 Aided by computer vision software and a gripping device, these machines autonomously remove products from one box and place them into another.
 For more info, refer to [this link](https://www.mecalux.com/blog/goods-to-robot) and [this video](https://www.youtube.com/watch?v=N9p6eJ1mhqk).

+**Hard Allocation**: Hard Allocation: A type of allocation where specific inventory items are reserved for specific orders.
+Once inventory is hard allocated, it cannot be used to fulfill any other orders.
+If hard allocation is the hammer and nails of supply chain, soft allocation is like magnets and a whiteboard.
+While orders are being placed, you should be able to shift supply to demand as priorities change.
+Seeing the big picture — whether that’s by channel, customer, product, vendor, or other entities — is key to understanding and managing your supply chain for the best results.
+For more info, refer to [this link](https://sunrise.co/blog/soft-and-hard-allocation-understanding-the-difference), [this link](https://www.truecommerce.com/blog/inventory-allocation-hard-vs-soft/) and [this link](https://factech.co.in/blog/hard-vs-soft-inventory-allocation/).

 **Inspection for Quality Control**: The practice of inspecting goods upon receipt for any delivery discrepancies such as damage, incorrect quantity compared with purchase order or delivery paperwork, and incomplete or incorrect paperwork.
 This is a WMS feature.

 **Inventory Accuracy**: It is a metric that measures the difference between your records of warehouse stock and your real-life inventory.
 Inventory accuracy is critical for preventing stockouts, shortages, shrinkage, controlling inventory quality, and maintaining a positive customer experience.
 For more info, refer to [this link](https://claruswms.co.uk/inventory-accuracy-importance).

+**Inventory Allocation**: Having the right amount of inventory in the right places is a critical component of inventory management.
+Let’s say you’re a clothing retailer with multiple locations across the U.S. How do you make sure each one of your stores is sufficiently stocked to meet customer demand?
+Should each location carry equal amounts of the latest designer jeans, for example, or should more go to locations in colder climates?
+How much inventory should you keep in your warehouse to fulfill online orders?
+These decisions, and more, underscore the importance of a sound inventory allocation strategy.
+For more info, refer to [this link](https://www.netsuite.com/portal/resource/articles/inventory-management/inventory-allocation.shtml).

 **Inventory Management**: It is the act of managing the product inventory across warehouses and inside a single warehouse.
 Depending on the level of control, the specific locations of each SKU should be available in the inventory management module of WMS.
 This is a WMS feature.